 From the 1950s to the 1970s, Alberta underwent a massive oil boom that helped Canada become one of the world’s leading petroleum-exporting countries, and Alberta the nation’s richest province.
 Cities like Calgary and Edmonton exploded with growth as new jobs in the energy sector (and all the related industries around it) drew thousands of wealth-hungry residents, while a government rich on oil royalties was able to attract even more with promises of low taxes and cheap utilities.
 Oil remains Alberta’s dominant industry to this day, and even as traditional wells begin to dry up, extraction and drilling continues thanks to the province’s recently developed oil sands in the north.
 Oil can be a risky investment, however, and during periods when the global price plummets — as it did most recently in 2014 — the province tends to enter a deep recession.

 Albertan culture is known for being quite conservative and traditional, with a strong focus on family, Christianity, and community.
-Politically, the province is often portrayed as a right-wing outlier in an otherwise fairly liberal country.
-During federal elections, it’s not uncommon for every single Alberta riding to elect a Conservative Party member of Parliament, and many of the country’s most famous conservative politicians, such as recent Tory prime minister Stephen Harper (b.
+Politically, the province is often portrayed as a right-wing outlier in an otherwise fairly liberal country, and thus in a permanent state of tension with the rest of Canada.
+During federal elections, it’s not uncommon for every one of Alberta’s parliamentary districts to elect a Conservative Party member, and the province has been governed continuously by the Conservatives (with only one four-year break) since 1971.
+Many of the country’s most famous conservative politicians, such as recent Tory prime minister Stephen Harper (b.
 1959), originate from the province.

 For information about things to see and do in Alberta, see the Alberta tourism chapter.

-The most easily stereotyped of the Prairie provinces, Saskatchewan is said to contain the most intense version of everything the region is known for: the flattest land, the biggest farms and the dullest people.
+The most stereotyped of the three Prairie provinces, many Canadians will consider Saskatchewan synonymous with flat land, big farms, and dull people.
 Though the last point can certainly be debated, the other two are indisputable: Saskatchewan is entirely mountain-free, and its vast acres of farmland comprise nearly 50 per cent of the country’s total.

 The preferred destination of settlers during the homestead period, Saskatchewan quickly rose to become the third biggest province in Canada until World War II (1939-1945), greatly prospering from the Canadian agricultural boom of the early 20th century.
 Though the province was dubbed a “one crop economy” for being so dependent on wheat farming, technological advancements after the war led to the discovery of new sources of wealth under the ground, notably uranium, oil and potash, allowing for a more diversified economy.
 Fuelled by favourable resource prices and growing trade with the United States, in recent years Saskatchewan has steadily risen to become one of the richest parts of Canada.